dareoyeleke/labor-market-analytics-data-jobs/README.md

 # The ANALYSIS
 Each query in this project is aimed at investigating different aspects of the Data analyst job market
-1) **Top paying Data Analyst Jobs** - To identify the highest paying roles by filtering data analyst positions by average yearly salary, degree requirement and location.
+### 1) Top paying Data Analyst Jobs - To identify the highest paying roles by filtering data analyst positions by average yearly salary, degree requirement and location.
   ```sql
     SELECT
       name AS company_name,